interlay/interbtc/README.md

 ## About the Project

-InterBTC allows the creation of **InterBTC**, a fungible token that represents Bitcoin in the Polkadot ecosystem.
+The interBTC runtime allows the creation of **interBTC**, a fungible token that represents Bitcoin in the Polkadot ecosystem.
-InterBTC is backed by Bitcoin 1:1 and allows redeeming of the equivalent amount of Bitcoins by relying on a collateralized third-party.
+Each interBTC is backed by Bitcoin 1:1 and allows redeeming of the equivalent amount of Bitcoins by relying on a collateralized third-party.

 The project uses the concept of [Cryptocurrency-backed Assets](https://xclaim.io) to lock Bitcoin on the Bitcoin blockchain and issue BTC-backed tokens on the BTC Parachain.
-The implementation is based on the [InterBTC specification](https://interlay.gitlab.io/interbtc-spec/).
+The implementation is based on the [interBTC specification](https://interlay.gitlab.io/interbtc-spec/).

 ### Built with

-The InterBTC project is built with:
+The interBTC project is built with:

 - [Rust](https://www.rust-lang.org/)
 - [Substrate](https://substrate.dev/)